-HOME: Many federally assisted and naturally affordable housing developments need rehabilitation to preserve their federal rent subsidy or affordability of their units.
-There is a growing need for affordable rental housing.
+HOME: Many housing developments need rehabilitation to preserve their federal rent subsidy or affordability of their units.
+There is also a growing need for new affordable rental housing.
 All of the HOME funds will be directed toward enhancing the affordable housing opportunities for low to moderate income households throughout the State.

-ESG: The total funds for ESG will be spent on services and housing, including rapid rehousing, homelessness prevention and emergency shelter, for homeless households and households at-risk of homelessness in the State.
+ESG: The total funds for ESG will be spent on services and housing, including rapid rehousing, homelessness prevention, and emergency shelter, for homeless households and households at-risk of homelessness in the State.